Showing posts with label Technology. Show all posts

 What would you give up?

 “Take a look around you.
-Everything I have here is for sale.
-Hang on, it looks like my staff is overflowing a tote.
+Everything I have here is for sale, including things you can’t see like equity.
+Hang tight, it looks like my staff is overflowing a tote.
 I gotta go.
 Are we done here?”

-When I wrap the interview, I’m surprised Becca can even hear me over the noisy air compressors, shouting, and continuous lid hammering.
-She is laser-focused on “the batch” and somehow manages to answer all my questions even though we are interrupted multiple times by employees.
+I’m surprised Becca can even hear me over the noisy air compressors, shouting, and continuous lid hammering.
+She is laser-focused on “the batch” and somehow manages to answer all my questions even though we are interrupted a dozen times by managers and employees.

-Here are some of my key takeaways: I personally have a new appreciation and a new perspective for renewables.
-I believe renewable energy operations will be revolutionary!
+Here are some key takeaways: I personally have a new appreciation and a new perspective for renewables.
+I believe renewable energy operations will be revolutionary.
 Why?
-Because renewable energies are REPLENISHABLE, whereas crude oil is not.
+Because renewable energies are REPLENISHABLE, whereas crude oil might not be.
 If renewable energy products can perform as well as oil-based products and cost just as much, or less, why wouldn’t we switch?
 CleanTech products may be able to sell at even lower prices once the machinery is paid off because the cost of generating energy is practically nothing.

 How will the big switch from oil to renewable energy happen?

-Inventors and innovators like Becca will harness renewable energy the way she did with the sun’s power to make wood stain.
-Inventors are inventing products that will have a ripple of change as products are dropped into the market.
+Inventors and innovators, like Becca, will harness renewable energy the way she did with the sun’s power to make wood stain.
+Inventors are inventing products that will have ripple effects, as products are dropped into the market.
 Light bulbs, alternating current, and gas-powered vehicles were all products that were like a pebble in the pond.
-Some ripples will be big, like electric wind, solar, and Elon Musk’s electric vehicle.
-Some inventions will be small, like biofuels and wood stain.
-Either way, from big to small, the wave of change is coming.
+Some ripples will be big, like the Apple Vision Pro, electric wind, solar, and electric vehicles.
+Some inventions will be small, like biofuels and Clean Tech Coatings.
+Either way, from big to small, the wave of change is coming and AI combined with Apple Vision Pro will accelerate that change.

 When will it happen?